top of page

 for the full story.

-Shaffer has collaborated on over 40 projects across Broadway, film, and television.
-As a choreographer, Shaffer’s work has been performed by A-listers like Ben Stiller, Rachel Platten (Fight Song), Megan Mullally, Armie Hammer, and Rebel Wilson.
+Shaffer has collaborated on over 40 projects across Broadway, film, and television, and his choreography has been performed by artists including Ben Stiller, Rachel Platten, Megan Mullally, Armie Hammer, and Rebel Wilson.

-For over two decades, Matthew has led classes and residencies at premier performing arts conservatories and conventions across the United States and Europe.
-After earning his MFA in directing and choreography from Wilson College, he continues to explore patterns and connections at the intersection of identity and grief in both theatrical and commercial narratives.
+For over two decades, Matthew has taught classes and residencies at premier conservatories and conventions across the U.S. and Europe.
+After earning his MFA in directing and choreography from Wilson College, he continues exploring the intersection of identity, grief, and storytelling in both theatrical and commercial work.

-Whether directing and choreographing large-scale productions like Matilda the Musical or working with emerging artists in community theaters and festivals, Matthew fosters a creative environment to craft stories grounded in the belief that emotion is genderless, and that we’re all looking to connect and feel validated.
+Whether directing large-scale productions like Matilda the Musical or mentoring emerging artists in community spaces, Shaffer fosters creative environments rooted in one belief: emotion is genderless—and we’re all looking to feel seen.